 The first stage of the course will provide you with a broad context for understanding energy sector strategic analysis, including energy finance considerations, appreciation of renewable energy management and the economics of the oil and gas industry.

-You can exit after Stage 1 with PgCert Energy Management.
+You can exit after Stage 1 with PgCert Energy Management or Energy Transitions and Sustainability.

 You will develop the skills for specific applications of management principles and tools in addressing environmental, operational and strategic risk management considerations.
 You will be able to provide sound rationale and clearly communicate to relevant stakeholders solutions to contemporary energy management challenges in a variety of different organisational settings.

-You can exit after Stage 2 with PgDip Energy Management.
+You can exit after Stage 2 with PgDip Energy Management or Energy Transitions and Sustainability.

 The Capstone module is designed to provide you with an opportunity to integrate Masters level knowledge and skills by independently working on an applied academic study or business consultancy project from a degree related discipline.
 Personal and professional skills such as research, consulting, oral presentation and teamwork will be developed.